CalKong/cse15l-lab-reports4/index.md

 :15llllllllllllllli<delete><delete><delete>
 ?index1<enter>lllllr2<esc>:wq<enter>
 ```
 Summary: Opened ListExamples.java in vim mode using autocomplete.
-Searched for "index1" stating from the bottom, moved cursor 5 steps right, and replaced the character the cursor was on with 2.
+Went to line 15 and then deleted "0, " to fix the add method.
+The searched for "index1" stating from the bottom, moved cursor 5 steps right, and replaced the character the cursor was on with 2.
 Then entered normal mode and saved and quit vim mode.

 ## Run the tests, demonstrating that they now succeed